 As organizations are going global, onsite-offshore team mix is becoming the norm.
 The usual plain vanilla agile process does not work when multiple scrum teams are geographically spread with time difference to boot.
 For instance, given the time/geo difference, members who usually attend a ceremony like daily standup cannot do so.

-– a git flow with integrated CI/CD to support this
+- Git flow with integrated CI/CD to support this

 We do further customize this model for each project.
 Here is a representative agile process for a team of 20+ offshore resources and 30+ onsite, split into 4 scrum teams.

-We have typically 2-4 week of sprint cycle.
+We have typically 2-4 weeks of the sprint cycle.
 Even within every sprint cycle, stories with complex story points are split into simpler ones.

 Backlog grooming achieves 3 things:

-– priority of the stories by product owner
+- Priority of the stories by the product owner

 The above should not be attempted in the backlog grooming meeting.
 Both product team and tech team should use the preparation week to decorate the stories.
 The grooming meeting is only for quickly reviewing and fixing relative priority.